bwireman/go-over/README.md

 projects really sparkle!

 🚨 _**NOTE**_: security advisories are _NOT_ currently monitored for gleam dependencies.
-The language, while excellent, is far too new and niche
+The language, while excellent, is far too new and niche.

+⚠️ Dependencies sourced directly from git have limited support, only checking for security advisories and not retirements or outdated versions

 # 🔽 Install